City of Brazil

 DIRF refers to the Declaration of Income Tax Withheld at Source from employees and third parties which occurs yearly and whose deadline for submission is February 28th.

-5. When must the General Shareholders Meeting be held in Brazil?
+5. When must a General Shareholders Meeting be held in Brazil?

 The Ordinary General Shareholders Meeting must be held within five months following the closure of the fiscal year and the deadline of this meeting is July 31st.